ZJZAC/awesome-deep-model-IP-protection/README.md

 2. [BlackMarks: Blackbox Multibit Watermarking for Deep Neural Networks](https://arxiv.org/pdf/1904.00344.pdf)： The first end-toend multi-bit watermarking framework ; Given the owner’s watermark signature (a binary string), a set of key image and label pairs are designed using targeted adversarial attacks; provide evaluation method | [BibTex](): chen2019blackmarks | Chen et al, 2019.4

-3. [TAFA: A Task-Agnostic Fingerprinting Algorithm for Neural Networks](https://link.springer.com/chapter/10.1007/978-3-030-88418-5_26): 对抗样本做水印的拓展，TAFA enables model fingerprinting for DNNs on a variety of downstream tasks including but not limited to classification, regression and generative  modeling, with no assumption on training data access. | Pan et al, *European Symposium on Research in Computer Security 2021 (B类)*

 [`watermark for adv`]
 1. [A Watermarking-Based Framework for Protecting Deep Image Classifiers Against Adversarial Attacks](https://openaccess.thecvf.com/content/CVPR2021W/TCV/papers/Sun_A_Watermarking-Based_Framework_for_Protecting_Deep_Image_Classifiers_Against_Adversarial_CVPRW_2021_paper.pdf): watermark is robust to adversarial noise | [BibTex](): sun2021watermarking | Sun et al, *CVPR W 2021*